Quantum Commuting Circuits and Complexity of Ising Partition Functions: Introduction

 Specifically we obtain the following results (see Fig.~\ref{fig0}): \begin{enumerate}[(i)] \item We reformulate {\sf IQP} from a viewpoint of computational complexity of calculating Ising partition functions.
-The probability distribution of the output distribution of {\sf IQP} is mapped into a partition function of an Ising model with imaginary coupling constants (Theorem~\ref{Main1} and Theorem~\ref{Main2}).
+The probability distribution of the output of {\sf IQP} including its marginal distributions is mapped into an Ising partition function with imaginary coupling constants (Theorem~\ref{Main1} and Theorem~\ref{Main2}).

 \item By using the above relation, we specify classically simulatable classes of {\sf IQP}, which correspond to exactly solvable Ising models (Theorem~\ref{sparseIQP} and Theorem~\ref{freefermion}).
-For example, {\sf IQP} that consists only of nearest-neighbor two-qubit commuting gates in two dimension (2D) is classically simulatable irrespective of their rotational angles.
+For example, {\sf IQP} that consists only of nearest-neighbor two-qubit commuting gates in two dimensions (2D) is classically simulatable, at least in the weak sense, irrespective of their rotational angles.

-\item We show that there exists no fully polynomial randomized approximation scheme (FPRAS) for the Ising partition functions with almost all imaginary coupling constants even on a 2D planar lattice with a bounded degree, unless the {\sf PH} collapses at the third level (Theorem~\ref{FPRASHard}).
-We further show, by considering strong simulation of {\sf IQP}, that a multiplicative approximation of such Ising models is at least as hard as a multiplicative approximation for the output distribution of universal quantum computation. \end{enumerate}
+\item We show that a multiplicative approximation of the Ising partition functions with almost all imaginary coupling constants is \#{\sf P}-hard even on 2D planar lattices with a bounded degree.
+So there is no polynomial-time approximation scheme unless the {\sf PH} collapses completely. \end{enumerate}

-The first result bridges {\sf IQP} and computational complexity of Ising partition functions, which tells us the origin of classical intractability of classical simulation of {\sf IQP}, since exact calculation of Ising partition functions is \#{\sf P}-hard even in the ferromagnetic case \cite{Barahona,Jerrum93}.
+The first result bridges {\sf IQP} and computational complexity of Ising partition functions, which tells us the origin of hardness of classical simulation of {\sf IQP}, since exact calculation of Ising partition functions is \#{\sf P}-hard even in the ferromagnetic case \cite{Barahona,Jerrum93}.
 Only restricted models are known to be exactly solvable such as Ising models on the 2D planar lattices without magnetic fields.